NORTHERN AUSTRALIA WHITE PAPER

-The Minister for Northern Australia, the Hon Matt Canavan outlined the key achievements in delivering on the Northern Australia White Paper initiatives in his Annual Statement.
+On 11 October 2016, The Minister for Northern Australia, the Hon Matt Canavan outlined the key achievements in delivering on the Northern Australia White Paper initiatives in the first Annual Statement.

 Key progress has been made including through strategic roads investments, water feasibility study and infrastructure investments, small business tourism programme delivery, establishing the Northern Australia Infrastructure Facility (NAIF), land tenure pilots and military exchange opportunities.

 DEVELOPING NORTHERN AUSTRALIA CONFERENCE

 The annual ‘Developing Northern Australia’ Conference was held in Cairns 19 – 20 June 2017.